Why Won’t my Word Document Save: 5 Quick Methods to use

 - Select the desired location, enter backup as the File name and click the Save button.

-As you can see, there are many issues that can prevent you from saving Word documents, but we hope that you managed to solve this problem after using one of our solutions.
+As you can see, many issues can prevent you from saving Word documents, but we hope you solve this problem after using one of our solutions.